MahmoudAbuHassan/64kitchen/README.md

 # 64kitchen
-Learning how to build a WordPress theme with WooCommerce support
+This project will serve as a theme to be deployed to a Food Delivery Online Business